biw/enwrap/README.md

 //    ^? `WithNoError<User> | TypedError<'missing user', { userId: number }> | TypedError<NonEmptyString, true>`
 ```

+> [!TIP]
-You can also use the `GetReturnTypeErrors` helper type to get error types from a function, to make combining multiple levels of Enwrap easier.
+> You can also use the `GetReturnTypeErrors` helper type to get error types from a function, to make combining multiple levels of Enwrap easier.

 ```ts
 // continuing from above